eric-brechemier/the-shape-of-design-french-translation/README.md

 ## STATUS ##

-Translation of Introduction in progress (18/132)
+Translation of End Notes in progress (18/121)

 ## LICENSE ##